antoniog675/PP4-Full-Stack_ToolKit/README.md

     <li>Documentation on the django website where I learnt more about forms, CreateView, UpdateView and Delete View.
 Also plenty of documentation on linking views and URLs.</li>
     <li>Finally credits to slack, I could not have done this without looking at everyones advice there, knowing that everyone got the same issues really helped me believe I was not alone struggling with this project.
 Plenty of documenation and explanations</li>
 </ul>

+<h2>Self acknowledgement</h2>
+<p>I am impressed at myself for actually getting this far, I managed to create a website that incorporates the basic CRUD functionality but I could have done better</p>
+<p>Unfortunatly I ran out of time and was not able to create a more detailed README file as I could if I had more time.
+I managed to get the bare minimum but I feel like I could have done more deep testing and added more detail to screenshots giving a more detailed explanantion</p>
+<p>My goal is to be able to write a well reported README document and manage my time better</p>